caligin/security_shepherd_ecs/README.md

 Then `make database` will make the databse container and tag it on your remore repo ready to push.

+Then `make app` will make the webapp container and tag it on your remore repo ready to push.

 ## bastion

 The bastion is the container that will grant a tunnel access inside the CTF infrastructure.